 The IFRS Foundation is a not-for-profit, public interest organisation established to develop high-quality, understandable, enforceable and globally accepted accounting and sustainability disclosure standards—IFRS Standards—and to promote and facilitate their adoption.
-IFRS Standards are developed by two standard-setting boards, the International Accounting Standards Board (IASB) and the newly created International Sustainability Standards Board (ISSB).
-The IASB sets IFRS Accounting Standards and the ISSB sets IFRS Sustainability Disclosure Standards.
+IFRS Standards are developed by two standard-setting boards, the International Accounting Standards Board (IASB) and the International Sustainability Standards Board (ISSB).
+The IASB is responsible for the development of IFRS Accounting Standards and the ISSB is responsible for the development of IFRS Sustainability Disclosure Standards.
+The work of the standard-setting boards is overseen by the 22 Trustees of the IFRS Foundation who themselves are publicly accountable to a Monitoring Board of capital market authorities.

 The Trustees are seeking nominations from organisations with knowledge and interest in international corporate reporting to support the IFRS Foundation’s work.
-These may include representatives from global, regional or local organisations.
-Whilst all types of organisations will be considered, the Trustees are particularly seeking interest from organisations involved in sustainability-related disclosures and wider corporate reporting, corporate governance organisations, private equity firms, technology firms and organisations representing small and medium-sized enterprises (SMEs).
+These may include representatives from global, regional or local organisations and from developed and emerging and developing economies.
+Whilst all types of organisations will be considered, the Trustees are particularly seeking interest from organisations involved in sustainability-related disclosures and wider corporate reporting, investors and other users of corporate reports, corporate governance organisations, technology firms and organisations representing small and medium-sized enterprises (SMEs).

-It is expected that the nominated individual will be a senior person in their organisation, with skills and experience to advise on strategy and help shape the future of corporate reporting.
-While financial reporting knowledge is needed, we are not necessarily seeking candidates who are accountants or familiar with the detailed requirements of IFRS Standards.
-The Trustees will also consider applications from individuals.
+It is expected that nominated individuals will be highly experienced persons in their organisation, and be competent in advising on strategy and able to help shape the future of corporate reporting.
+While financial reporting knowledge is needed, the Trustees are not necessarily seeking candidates who are accountants or familiar with the detailed requirements of IFRS Standards.
+The Trustees will also consider applications from individuals on their own behalf.

 The Advisory Council normally meets twice a year for a period of two days in London.
 Meetings are open to the public.
 Individuals appointed to the Advisory Council will be expected to participate actively in all meetings.
 Members of the Advisory Council serve on a voluntary, unpaid basis and are required to pay their own expenses.